wthibault/ssg/README.md

 ## primitives.cpp
 This shows how to subclass ssg::Primitive to create your own primitives.
 Examples for a Cone, a tetrahedron, and a function plot for a function z=f(x,y).

+## glfw-example1.cpp
+This uses GLFW instead of GLUT to do what example1.cpp does.